ibm-cloud-docs/ibm-spectrum-lsf/destroying-resources.md

 # Destroying resources
 {: #deleting-resources}

-If you don't need the Spectrum LSF cluster and want to destroy all of its associated VPC resources, you can remove them from your {{site.data.keyword.cloud}} account.
+If you don't need the {{site.data.keyword.spectrum_short}} cluster and want to destroy all of its associated VPC resources, you can remove them from your {{site.data.keyword.cloud}} account.

 Before you perform the actions to destroy the resources, you must first ensure that no worker nodes created by the {{site.data.keyword.spectrum_short}} auto scaling feature still exist.
 The total number of worker nodes in the cluster should be equal to the value you specified for `worker_node_min_count`.
 {: important}